PCM-M46-Coursework/W07-Mongoose-DB/README.md

 The Command Query Responsibility Segregation (CQRS) pattern is a design pattern that aims to separate the responsibility of handling read and write data access operations.
 In a RESTful API, CRUD (Create, Read, Update, and Delete) operations are used to interact with the database, and handle user commands, and queries.

 CQRS takes this a step further by splitting the read and write operations into two distinct paths, each with its own set of handlers.
-The "read" path handles operations that only retrieve data, such as `GET` requests, while the "write" path handles operations that modify data, such as `POST`, `PUT`, `PATCH`, and `DELETE` requests.
+The "read" path handles operations that only retrieve data, such as `GET`, `OPTIONS`, and `HEAD` requests, while the "write" path handles operations that modify data, such as `POST`, `PUT`, `PATCH`, and `DELETE` requests.
 By separating these two paths, CQRS can improve the performance and scalability of the API.

-I've also included a third repository of meta queries to further separate out the extended HTTP verbs, such as `OPTIONS`, and `HEAD`.
-While not strictly a part of CQRS, I felt it is important to split these away from the more scalable "read" functions.
+### Vertical Slice Architecture

+Coined by the developer of the `MediatR` NuGet package, Jimmy Bogard, "Vertical Slice Architecture" is a software architecture design philopsophy that states that all files related to a single feature should be held together within the folder structure of the solution.
+This is as opposed to a more traditional horizontal, or layered approach, as you would see with Onion Architecture, or Stacked Architecture, or "The Big Ball of Mud".

+Within this project, I have grouped all api related elements together into the `/src/api` folder, and then further separated the root endpoints into folders; `/src/api/books`.
+Within this folder, everything related to the books are held together.
+The schema, the model, the routes, and the custom business logic for CRUD operation, within the controllers.
+This feature is then referenced within `server.js`, to implement the routing within the application.
+Part of the refactoring process within this project, has been to convert the architecture design from horizonal layers, to vertical slices.
+Comparing the folder structures of commits `87ddc2d`, and `7b8bbcc`, will show the stark difference in folder structures between the two design philosophies.

 ## Retrospective